Comparative Medicine NIH Training Grant

 - Be in good standing with the Graduate School at the time of Application.

 - Be nominated by an Approved Mentor/Trainer.
 A list of approved trainers can be found on the Comparative Medicine faculty page.
 Normally, prospective applicants would rotate through one or more of the approved trainer’s laboratories.

-Trainees receive tuition support, a stipend of $47,484 to $58,560 (for FY 2017; depending on years of relevant experience), health benefits, a travel allowance, and a training-related allowance.
+Trainees receive tuition support, a stipend of $52,704 minimum (rates will be based on current NIH post doc scale), health benefits, a travel allowance, and a training-related allowance.
 The dollar value of the benefits varies from year to year.
-Current information regarding benefits can be obtained by contacting Arla Hourigan (email@example.com)
+Current information regarding benefits can be obtained by contacting Arla Hourigan (firstname.lastname@example.org)

 Inquiring parties should be prepared to provide the following information: